 But in the wake of the coronavirus outbreak, we are witnessing a completely different approach to the #workfromhome system - i.e. working from home out of necessity.

-Many and many timelines ago (i.e. in January), the OWL Labs published a research paper that shows that more than half of companies around the world allow remote work, are “hybrid companies,” or are a fully remote company.
+Many and many timelines ago (i.e. in January), the OWL Labs published a research paper that shows that more than half of companies around the world allow remote work, are “hybrid companies,” or are fully remote companies.
 Yet, things changed quickly.

 In many countries around the world, starting from China, then all across Europe, and now in the U.S. companies are being encouraged (or commanded) to displace their offices and allow everyone to work from home - if the nature of their positions allows such way of working.